Article by Mark Trotta

 Most modern multi-cylinder motorcycle engines have both the alternator and the ignition system driven directly off the end of the crankshaft.
 Given the larger width of the six-cylinder machine, having the alternator and the ignition on the sides would severely hamper the cornering capability of any motorcycle.
 Honda engineer Shoichiro Irimajiri, designer of both the 250cc and 297cc six-cylinder GP race engines, solved the issue by utilizing an engine jack-shaft.

-The jack-shaft is turned by a 34mm chain, driven by a sprocket machined in the middle of the crank.
+The jack-shaft on the big Honda was turned by a 34mm chain, driven by a sprocket machined in the middle of the crank.
 One end drives the alternator, the other end times the ignition, as well as the starter motor gear.
 It also carries power from the crankshaft to the clutch housing, which in turn spins the oil pump through sprockets and chain.

 Three ignition coils and a timing rotor sat beneath the outer housing cover, controlled by three black boxes mounted under the seat.
 Three dual-lead coils were mounted under the fuel tank below the main frame tube.
 The coils fired cylinders one and six together, three and four together, and two and five together.